gadgeteer-james/multicooker-recipes/Boiled-Pork.md

 * 1/2 teaspoon rosemary
 * 1/2 teaspoon of sage

-Cut vertical slices in the pork, every 1/2 inch, slicing about 1/2 down.
+Cut vertical slices in the pork, every 1/2 inch, slicing about 1/2 way down.
 Place garlic in the slices.

 Place bay leaves, rosemary, and sage in the bottom of the Chefe.
 Add the pork.